achlin9/achlin9.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👦 About me
 I am a senior undergraduate student at the University Of Electronic Science And Technology Of China pursuing my B.E degree in Artificial Intelligence.
+I have a solid foundation in machine learning, deep learning, data mining, etc. I have studied offline reinforcement learning and tried to apply reinforcement learning to the field of quantitative investment under the guidance of Prof. Wen Li and Mentor Xiangyu Sun.
+This year, I also cooperated with the most famous medical research center in China, West China Hospital of Sichuan University, to explore machine learning research in healthcare.
+I am looking for a suitable tutor for my PhD study, if you are interested in me please contact me!
  <!-- <a href='https://scholar.google.com/citations?user=WMkMTb4AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=引用"></a>。 -->

-My research areas include：
+My research interest includes：
 - Machine/Deep Learning
 - NLP
 - Reinforcement Learning